COVID in Bangladesh: How have lockdowns plunged millions into poverty? | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The second lockdown in Bangladesh has pushed an estimated 32 million people into poverty, according to a survey.
-Critics blame the spike in people living below the poverty line on a lack of government response.
+Critics blame the spike in people living below the poverty line on the government.

-Pandemic lockdowns have pushed an estimated 32 million people below the poverty line in Bangladesh, according to a new livelihood survey conducted by two leading research organizations.

 Critics say that the stark increase in poverty in the country is due to a lack of government response to the economic crisis brought by the pandemic and a spike in fuel prices.